Dental Insurance Highlights

 |CO-PAY||The percent your insurance covers for a group of services||What is the percentage covered for each service group?|

 |FILLINGS||Amalgam or Composite||Are fillings downgraded on back teeth?|

 |CROWNS||Dental restorations, also called “caps”||Does my plan have a prior placement clause?|

 |BRIDGE||3 or more crowns covering the area of a missing tooth or teeth||Does my plan have a “missing tooth clause”?|

 |WAITING PERIOD||The time you must wait before your insurance will pay for certain services||Does my plan have a waiting period?
 If yes, how long, and for which services?|

 Please remember that patients are responsible for paying any charges not covered through their insurance.
 This includes non-covered services, deductibles, co-payments, or fees for other services or termination of coverages.

-If you have any questions about our accepted insurances or payment options, please contact Family Dental of Palatine today for more information or to schedule an appointment with our dentists, Dr. Obeid, Dr. [last2] and Dr. Elbatanouny.
+If you have any questions about our accepted insurances or payment options, please contact Family Dental of Palatine today for more information or to schedule an appointment with our dentists, Dr. Wajih Chammae and associates.
 If you have questions about your insurance coverages, contact your insurance provider.